panchiniak/baremetal/README.md

 Warning: for safety constrains please read and understand `playbook.yml` file before running it.

 ## Roadmap

-Generate baremetal_host_username on install, based on the current user name.

 Generate port numbers at Vagrantfile based on available ports.